bschnei/ebu-bootloader/README.md

 When successful, the image meant for `bubt` is output to `trusted-firmware-a/build/a3700/release/flash-image.bin`.

 ## Testing
-The fantastic [mox-imager](https://gitlab.nic.cz/turris/mox-imager) tool makes it possible to boot the device from a new TF-A image *without flashing the new image to the device's permanent storage (SPINOR)*.
+The [mox-imager](https://gitlab.nic.cz/turris/mox-imager) tool makes it possible to boot the device from a TF-A image *without flashing the new image to the device's permanent storage* (SPINOR).
 I'll refer to this process as *sideloading*.

-Sideloading facilitates testing a potential new bootloader image without overwriting the device's current bootloader.
-Because the device has this capability, there are __zero excuses__ for flashing a bootloader so broken that the device doesn't at least make it to a U-Boot prompt.
-If you sideload a potential new TF-A image via mox-imager and discover that it's completely broken, you can simply power cycle the device to go right back to the current stable bootloader.
+Sideloading facilitates testing a potential new bootloader image without permanently updating the device's stored bootloader.
+For example, if you sideload a potential new TF-A image via mox-imager and discover that it's so broken you cannot boot Linux, you can simply power cycle the device to boot from the bootloader stored to SPINOR.

-However, simply making it to the U-Boot prompt is also not a guarantee that the new image is also *stable* and *fully functional*.
-E.g. the device tree built into U-Boot could have problems that prevent U-Boot from accessing storage devices.
+**Note:** successfully booting Linux is not a guarantee that a new image is also *stable* and *fully functional*.
+Because use cases vary (e.g. I don't use the Bluetooth/WiFi device), only you can decide whether or not you are comfortable permanently updating the bootloader.

-As a result, **before** flashing any new TF-A image to permanent storage, test it by sideloading it.
-Then watch boot messages/check logs to make sure the system still boots normally. *Then use it for at least a few days*.
-Do not let it sit idle and then assume everything is fine just because it hasn't crashed after a few days.
-Put the CPU under load, run [stress](https://github.com/resurrecting-open-source-projects/stress), use it as a router, test anything and everything you know to be working and stable with the current bootloader.
+For my use case, I check boot messages and systemd logs to make sure there aren't any unexpected/new messages.
+I then typically use the new image for about a week before flashing to a production device used as home edge router.
+I put the CPU and memory under load by compiling source and/or running [stress](https://github.com/resurrecting-open-source-projects/stress).
+I also spot check device features I knew to be working if upstream has changes to device trees, e.g.

 To use mox-imager, connect the USB serial console port to the host that will run mox-imager and has the TF-A image you want to sideload.
 Linux should create a device node like /dev/ttyUSB0.
 Be sure to close any other programs that could interfere with the device node that represents the USB console such as PuTTY.
 A sample command might be: `mox-imager -D /dev/ttyUSB0 -b 3000000 -t -E flash-image.bin` where `flash-image.bin` is the path to the image you want to sideload.